frontier-village1

-Frontier Village is a tourist attraction just off Interstate 94 in Jamestown and includes the World’s Largest Buffalo, a concrete buffalo statue named Dakota Thunder, Frontier Village, a re-creation of a pioneer town featuring actual historic buildings which have been moved to the site from all over the state, and the National Buffalo Museum.
+Frontier Village is a tourist attraction just off Interstate 94 in Jamestown and includes a number of attractions including the “World’s Largest Buffalo” (a concrete bison statue named Dakota Thunder,) Frontier Village (a re-creation of a pioneer town featuring actual historic buildings which have been moved to the site from all over the state,) and the National Buffalo Museum.

 The store on the right is a working souvenir and snack shop with an ATM.